smarr/ReBench/docs/usage.md

-  e:$       filter experiments to only include the named executor, example: e:EXEC1 e:EXEC3 s:$       filter experiments to only include the named suite and possibly benchmark m:$       filter experiments to only include the named machine, example: m:machine1 m:machine2
+  e:$       filter experiments to only include the named executor, example: e:EXEC1 e:EXEC3 s:$       filter experiments to only include the named suite and possibly benchmark
               example: s:Suite1 s:*:Bench3
-...
+  m:$       filter experiments to only include the named machines, example: m:machine1 m:machine2 ...
 ```